Zenith Electronics Logo

 Font and Colors

-Red color – leading in the emblem.
-It conveys activity, leadership qualities, and the dominant position of the brand in the field of digital standards.
-The company dictates rules of conduct for all network participants, and the industry’s work depends on its decision.
+Red color leading in the emblem.
+It conveys activity, leadership, and the brand’s dominant position in the digital standards field.
+The company sets the rules of conduct for all network participants, and the industry’s work depends on its decisions.

 The font is similar to Eina 04 Regular but with a modified dot above the i.
 Its square shape indicates digital broadcasting.